bittnkr/uniq/README.md

 These are **atomic registers** of simple integers.
 Topped by the ``size`` of the buffer. **At minimum, a single bit**.

-`buffer` Any contigous space of memory capable of holding integers or data.
+`buffer` A simple array capable of holding integers or data.
 Don't need any kind of locking to be read or written.
 This is ensured by `tail` & `head`.

 `size` **must be a power of 2**. (minimum 1).

 ## Methods

 Here is the heart of the solution.
 Where we solve the 3-thread consensus.
 (Its so small that is incredible that nobody had figured it yet).

 The most important elements are the 2 atomic registers `tail` & `head`, aka **input & output**.